 In this unpredictable environment, building portfolios that are risk diversified, flexible and able to preserve capital through varying market conditions is more crucial than ever.
 Increasingly, we believe the answer lies not in the traditional split of equity and bonds, but a combination of different strategies, such as those the managers of AIMS TR have honed and tested over the last ten years.

-Seeking resilient returns: lessons learned
+Seeking resilient returns: Lessons learned

 Fitzgerald and co-manager Ian Pizer are the first to admit the journey has not all been plain sailing, however.
 Having got off to a flying start following its launch in 2014, the portfolio endured a more challenging period, resulting in two especially disappointing years in 2017 and 2018, partly due to the wrong calls on equity market sectors and interest-rate markets.